The era of the founder Bernhard Heinrich Feldhaus (*1821 † 1900)

 1970

-In the following years, Bernhard Joseph Feldhaus continued to expand the Company S: "Since 1970 there has been no year since we have not invested and rebuilt," he emphasizes in retrospect.
-It was important for the smooth production to be switched from heavy to light oil, for which you decided in 1970 after an oven fire.
-The investments are not only related to technical systems.
-While the organization has so far been handled by the private house, new offices on the company premises were built in 1972.
-And an extremely modern and family -friendly one had a children's playground built right next door.
+In the following years, Bernhard Joseph Feldhaus steadily drove the Company 's expansion: "Since 1970, there hasn't been a single year in which we haven't invested and built new facilities," he emphasizes in retrospect.
+Crucial for smooth production was the switch from heavy to light oil, a decision made in 1970 after a furnace fire.
+The investments weren't limited to technical equipment.
+While the company had previously been run from his private residence, new office space was built on the company premises in 1972.
+And, in a very modern and family-friendly manner, a children's playground was constructed right next door.

-Karl-Heinz Thele, who started as a locksmith near Feldhaus in 1972, became the right hand of Bernhard Feldhaus .
-He quickly proved to be a creative and technically expert employee, always looking for improvements and innovations related to brick production.
-At that time there were no fixed areas of responsibility: electricians were missing, and if there were problems with the systems, they tried to remedy them as much as possible.
-But now the company had become so complex that specialist knowledge was essential.
-Karl-Heinz Thele therefore trained as an electrical engineer at a school in Goslar for two years and then became manager at Feldhausin 1976.
+Bernhard Feldhaus 's right-hand man in all subsequent developments and expansions was Karl-Heinz Thele, who started at Feldhaus as a metalworker in 1972.
+He quickly proved himself to be a creative and technically skilled employee, always seeking improvements and innovations in brick production.
+At that time, there were no clearly defined areas of responsibility: electricians were in short supply, and when problems arose with the equipment, attempts were made to resolve them as best as possible.
+However, the operation had become so complex that specialized knowledge was indispensable.
+Karl-Heinz Thele therefore completed a two-year electrical engineering apprenticeship at a school in Goslar and subsequently became plant manager at Feldhausin 1976.

-Karl-Heinz Thele is responsible for a variety of innovations in technology and in the development of new products at the Feldhaus company and has made a decisive contribution to the success of the work.
-In order to achieve a gentler tuning of the clinker, Feldhaus decided in 1977 to switch the tunnel stove from the ceiling to the side firing.
-Thus, the system was one of the first tunnel stoves with a side firing across Germany.
-The fireplace with natural gas was now also carried out.
-At the same time, the oven was extended to 113 meters.
-Now the oven power could be increased to a push out of up to 12 cars.
-In 1970, 20,000 bricks were finally produced a day, so that agriculture was completely abandoned.
+Karl-Heinz Thele has been responsible for numerous innovations in technology and new product development at the Feldhaus company to this day, and has made a decisive contribution to the plant's success.
+To achieve a gentler firing process for the clinker bricks, Feldhaus decided in 1977 to convert the tunnel kiln from top firing to side firing.
+This made the plant one of the first tunnel kilns with side firing in Germany.
+Natural gas was also introduced as a fuel.
+At the same time, the kiln was extended to 113 meters.
+This increased the kiln's output to a feed rate of up to 12 wagons.
+By 1970, production had reached 20,000 bricks per day, allowing the company to completely abandon agriculture.

 Impressions